Dave Leduc: 2016-2017: Championship pursuit and Lethwei in Japan

-Aung Lan Championship
+On 10 December 2017, Leduc faced former WKN world champion heavyweight kickboxer Corentin Jallon from France.
+"Fighting him is gonna be like a crocodile bringing a gazelle in the water."
+Leduc said.
 Historically, the Air KBZ Aung Lan Golden Belt Championship was a kryptonite event for Lethwei champions, Leduc having won the title by defeating Tun Tun Min, who had won it from Saw Nga Man on the same stage.
-On 10 December, marking exactly one year after becoming champion, Leduc faced former WKN heavyweight world champion, Frenchman Corentin Jallon.
-"This time I keep the belt.
-Fighting him is gonna be like a crocodile bringing a gazelle in the water."
-Leduc said.
 Inside the Thein Pyu Stadium in Yangon, Leduc executed his ceremonial fight dance Lethwei yay, announcing the start of the match.
 Just before the first exchange, Leduc challenged Jallon with the Lekkha moun.
-The Frenchman automatically replied with a flurry of punches, which Leduc countered with an accurate elbow counterattack.
-In the third round, Leduc executed a diving headbutt which landed directly Jallon's right eye, drawing blood.
-In the fourth round, Leduc had Jallon bent over the ropes from trying to avoid a head butt.
-While he had Jallon's back, Leduc did a provocative humping movement.
-The Myanmar crowd reacted strongly to the scene, clapping and cheering.

-Leduc punished Jallon for the duration of the fight, opening deep cuts, and showcasing his signature headbutts in the clinch.
-The fight was declared a draw according to Lethwei rules and Leduc retained the openweight Lethwei World champion title.
-This fight marked his fifth consecutive title defence of 2017.
+The Frenchman automatically replied with a flurry of punches, which Leduc countered with an elbow counterattack.
+In the third round, Leduc executed a diving headbutt which landed on Jallon's right eye, drawing blood.
+In the fourth round, Leduc had Jallon bent over the ropes from trying to avoid a headbutt.
+Leduc opened deep cuts and heavily used his headbutts in the clinch.
+In the fourth round, while he had Jallon's back, Leduc did a provocative humping movement behind him.
+The fight was declared a draw according to traditional rules and Leduc retained the openweight Lethwei Golden Belt, marking his fifth consecutive title defence.